-- Flexible and flippable general-purpose classrooms and instructional laboratories that are rich with technology to permit the transformation of traditional lecture driven instruction to collaborative, hands-on, real life, team and project-based learning. - Maker hacker labs that will give students interdisciplinary exposure to skill set development that are not possible in most instructional settings. - Corporate Engagement and Entrepreneurial Development Center (CEED Center) that will provide learning opportunities with local industry, business start-ups from the University's TechTown Detroit, and an entrepreneur certificate from our School of Business, which is an evolving plan that will be geared toward STEM students - Livingroom spaces in what would otherwise be corridors where students can gather before and after class, to study, continue interdisciplinary discussion, or have a conversation with their faculty instructor.
+- Flexible and flippable general-purpose classrooms and instructional laboratories that are rich with technology to permit the transformation of traditional lecture driven instruction to collaborative, hands-on, real life, team, and project-based learning. - Maker hacker labs that will give students interdisciplinary exposure to skill set development that are not possible in most instructional settings. - Livingroom spaces in what would otherwise be corridors where students can gather before and after class, to study, continue interdisciplinary discussion, or have a conversation with their faculty instructor. - Dedicated classroom and office space to a specific department to oversee building maintenance and operation

-This project represents exciting value to Wayne State University and the State of Michigan by partnering in the creation additional human capital that will further drive positive economic performance.
-For our STEM student, we respectfully request State support.
+This project represents exciting value to Wayne State University and the State of Michigan by partnering in the creation of additional human capital that will further drive positive economic performance.
+For our STEM students, we respectfully request State support.